yandex-cloud/terraform-provider-yandex/website/docs/r/mdb_opensearch_cluster.html.markdown

 * `service_account_id` - (Optional) ID of the service account authorized for this cluster.

 * `deletion_protection` - (Optional) Inhibits deletion of the cluster.
 Can be either `true` or `false`.

+* `auth_settings` - (Optional) Authorization settings for Dashboards.
+The structure is documented below.

 - - -